EQAR/deqar-docs/docs/report_data.md

 * **Degree outcome\*** (<code>programme[n].degree_outcome</code>; required \*; string)
   The field specifies whether the programme leads to a full degree recognised by the national authorities where the provider is based at.

-    When a programme report is uploaded solely for an alternative provider, the value of the field must be "No" (= no full degree) (i.e. it is considered that the programme is a micro credential by default).
+    When a programme report is uploaded solely for an "other provider", the value of the field must be "No" (= no full degree) (i.e. it is considered that the programme is a micro credential by default).
 If the value is marked as "yes", the report upload will be automatically rejected.

     |ID |value|description               |
     |:--|:----|:-------------------------|